-Are you looking for a fast, low-cost tax-efficient way of unlocking your cash?
-Then a Members Voluntary Liquidation (MVL) may be the right solution for your business.
+Are you looking for a fast, low-cost, tax-efficient way to close your company?
+If so, then a members voluntary liquidation (MVL) may be the right solution.

 What is a Members Voluntary Liquidation (MVL)?

-Members Voluntary Liquidation can often be referred to as a Members Liquidation or just shortened to MVL.
-It is, in essence the liquidation of a company that is solvent, a company is solvent by definition if it has assets sufficient enough to settle all liabilities in full plus statutory interest within a given period of less than 12 months.
+Members voluntary liquidation can often be referred to as a members liquidation or just shortened to MVL.
+It is, in essence the liquidation of a company that is solvent.
+A company is solvent by definition if it has assets sufficient enough to settle all liabilities in full plus statutory interest within a given period of less than 12 months.

-The Director’s decision to instigate an MVL is generally because the company has no further purpose and is a tax efficient way of distributing its assets and profits to the shareholders.
+The director’s decision to instigate an MVL is generally because the company has no further purpose and is a tax efficient way of distributing its assets and profits to the shareholders.
 Companies with more than £25,000 of cash to release may qualify for Entrepreneurs’ Relief if criteria are met.
-The assets are sold, and the proceeds would be used to pay creditors in full and the liquidator’s fees.
-Any remaining monies would be distributed to Shareholders.
+The assets are sold, and the proceeds used to pay creditors in full and the liquidator’s fees.
+Any remaining monies would be distributed to shareholders.

 Why use a Members Voluntary Liquidation (MVL)?

-There are a number of reasons why Shareholders want to place a solvent company into Liquidation:
+There are a number of reasons why shareholders may want to place a solvent company into liquidation:

 - A change in circumstances e.g. a desire to move out of the country or no longer wanting the responsibility of running a business.